korikhin/Resume/README.md

 ## Prerequisites

 Before using this template, ensure you have the following installed:
 - **LaTeX Distribution**: A full LaTeX distribution is necessary.
-We recommend [TeX Live](https://tug.org/texlive/), as it includes `LuaLaTeX`.
+[TeX Live](https://tug.org/texlive/) is recommended, as it includes `LuaLaTeX`.
-- **LuaLaTeX**: Optimized for `LuaLaTeX`, this engine supports modern font technologies, offering greater flexibility in font specification and other features.
+- **LuaLaTeX**: This engine supports modern font technologies, offering greater flexibility in font specification and other features.

 ## Installation

 1. Clone the repository to your local machine:

    ```sh
    git clone https://github.com/korikhin/resume.git

 2. Navigate to the cloned directory:

    ```sh
    cd resume

 ## Building Resume

 To compile your resume with `LuaLaTeX` for the *best appearance*, use the following command:

    ```sh
    lualatex --synctex=1 --interaction=nonstopmode --output-directory=build %.tex
    ```